milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-07-28.md

 [![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/ridgecrest_alos2_2019189_lrg.jpg)](https://earthobservatory.nasa.gov/images/145318/measuring-movement-from-the-ridgecrest-quake)

+> The ground beneath Southern California moved furiously in early July 2019 due to two large earthquakes, one of which was the strongest in the region in at least two decades.
+Remote sensing scientists are getting better at measuring such events and showing how they disrupt and move the land surface.

 And yet another sat images related story.
 Regarding the earthquake in CA. I am fascinated by these natural disasters.
 And I might do another visualization in that space soon. :)

 ## [Lion King no more](https://www.nationalgeographic.com/animals/2019/07/lion-numbers-halved-since-original-lion-king/)